seven-lynx/HoundMind/docs/canine_core_config_guide.md

 - BEHAVIOR_SELECTION_MODE: "sequential" or "weighted" selection.
 - BEHAVIOR_WEIGHTS: Weights used when mode is weighted.
 - BEHAVIOR_MIN_DWELL_S: Minimum time to stay in a behavior.

+Note: Weighted selection is implemented; when enabled, the orchestrator builds a weighted random permutation of `AVAILABLE_BEHAVIORS` each cycle using `BEHAVIOR_WEIGHTS` (defaults to 1.0 for unspecified behaviors).

 ## Safety
 - EMERGENCY_STOP_POSE: Pose to assume on emergency stop.